 Riley-Purgatory-Bluff Creek Watershed District

-Public Purposes Expenditures Policy
+Appendix [6] - Public Purposes Expenditures Policy

+Adopted as amended [_________________]

 Minnesota law mandates that governmental entities make expenditures only for public purposes and only as authorized to accomplish the purposes for which the entity was created.
-The Riley-Purgatory-Bluff Creek Watershed District (District) establishes the following policy and protocols to ensure that District expenditures serve clear, documented watershed district purposes.
+Minnesota law also requires that managers and employee be reimbursed for reasonable expenses incurred in performing their duties.
+Accordingly, the District shall pay the reasonable ordinary and necessary expenses incurred by a manager or employee in the performance of their duties including but not limited to travel, lodging, meals and appropriate incidental expenses related to the performance of official District functions as required by applicable law including but not limited to Minnesota Statutes (Minn.
+Stat.) § 103D.315, subd.
+8. To that end, the Riley-Purgatory-Bluff Creek Watershed District (District) establishes the following policy and protocols t.
 The District administrator will be responsible for the implementation of this policy and associated protocols.
+Except as otherwise provided herein, expenditures must be approved in advance by the District’s administrator (the “administrator”) (for employees) or the District’s Board (the “Board”) (for managers and the administrator) and must be directly related to the performance of District functions.
+In no event shall the District reimburse expenses for alcoholic drinks, or illegal substances.

 Travel.
-The District may pay reasonable and necessary expenses for travel, lodging, meals and appropriate incidental expenses related to the performance of official District functions.
-Expenditures must be approved in advance by the administrator (for employees) or Board of Managers (for managers and the administrator) and must be directly related to the performance of District functions.
+T

+Mileage.
 An employee or manager will be reimbursed for mileage expenses incurred when using the employee’s or manager’s personal vehicle to conduct District business.
-Mileage will be reimbursed at the tax-deductible mileage rate set by the federal Internal Revenue Service.
+Mileage will be reimbursed at the highest tax-deductible mileage rate set by the federal Internal Revenue Service for the date of travel (the “IRS Rate”) unless the Board by specific action sets a lower rate.
 Mileage expenses need not be approved in advance, but mileage expenses will be reimbursed only when accompanied by documentation of the date, number of miles traveled, purpose and destination(s).
 Mileage for employee commuting to and from the District offices will not be reimbursed.
+Whenever possible, an employee shall use a vehicle owned or leased by the District where travel is needed in the performance of an employee’s duties.

 Overnight in-state travel.
 Expenses eligible for reimbursement include: